Question

 • The origin

 Note: Zendesk only displays the information of the visitor if it's available or applicable from the location where the chat originated.
-If your visitor initiates the chat from a location that doesn't include origin or browser information, you may see null values for the visitor information instead.
+If your visitor initiates the chat from a location that doesn't include origin or browser information, you might see null values for the visitor information instead.

 Closed ticket